kilpkonn/msc-thesis/main.typ

 More information about the `trivial` tactic can be found in @tactic-trivial.
 All the terms it produces get added to lookup table and can be later used in other tactics.
 After that we iteratively expand the search space by attempting different tactics until we have exceeded the preconfigured search depth.
-We keep iterating after finding the first match as there may be many possible options.
-For example otherwise we would never get suggestions for `Option::Some(..)` as `Option::None` usually comes first as it has fewer arguments.
 During every iteration we sequentially attempt different tactics.
-More on the tactics can be found in @tactics, but all of them attempt to expand the search space by trying different ways to build new types from existing types (type constructors, functions, methods, etc.).
+All tactics build new types from existing types (type constructors, functions, methods, etc.), and are described in @tactics.
 The search space is expanded by adding new types to lookup table.
 Example for it can be seen in @term-search-state-expansion.
+We keep iterating after finding the first match as there may be many terms of the given type.
+Otherwise, we would never get suggestions for ```rust Option::Some(..)```, as ```rust Option::None``` usually comes first as it has fewer arguments.
 In the end we filter out solutions that do not take us closer to the goal.

 #figure(